snsavage/snsavage-netlify/source/blog/2016-08-25-my-path-to-software-development.html.markdown

 In completing these grad school projects, I had committed myself to much larger and harder projects than I originally expected.
 This required me to push myself very hard.
 But I quickly realized that the projects didn't really feel like work.
 They were both challenging and rewarding.
 The type of work that I found engaging and enjoyable.
 I knew that I wanted more and that I could turn this into a career.

 I've had a few months between grad school and starting the Flatiron School's Online Web Developer program, but now that I'm back into web development I am super excited about what I'm learning and how I'm progressing.
 It's been a long journey, but I'm excited to be embarking on a new career where I can put my tech skills to task.

+*This is a blog post for the Flatiron School's Online Web Developer program.
+You can find more information here: [learn.co/with/snavage](http://learn.co/with/snavage).*